 Tuvalu is a young nation.
-In 2017, youth between the ages of 15 to 35 made up 35% of the population, 39% of whom were unemployed.
-Culturally, the children are supposed to take care of their parents once they hit the proper age, which makes that statistic a bit more alarming.
+In 2017, youth between the ages of 15 to 35 made up 35% of the population and 39% of them did not have employment.
+Culturally, children must take care of their parents once they hit the proper age, which makes that statistic a bit more alarming.
 The retirement age in Tuvalu is 55.

 Pieczynski talked to the Minister for Labour during his time in Funafuti.
-He reported that the minister estimated probably more than half of the population was unemployed.
+He reported that the minister estimated that probably more than half of the population did not have employment.
 However, Pieczynski also noted that he never observed anyone living on the streets; no one goes homeless.
 “You don’t really need to have everyone in your household working a full-time job in order to survive and live a good lifestyle in Tuvalu,” Pieczynski said.

 Improvements to Poverty in Tuvalu

-There is so much being done to improve the livelihoods of the people in Tuvalu.
+There is so much that some are doing to improve the livelihoods of the people in Tuvalu.
 Now that Tuvalu is joining the global economy and relies on imported goods, money is much more of a commodity than it once was.
 Tuvalu uses the Australian dollar.
 Many people take advantage of overseas jobs in order to send money back to their families in Tuvalu.